• Skip to primary navigation

 Pro tip: Alternatively, brush the baking tin with softened butter or use cooking spray, then line the bottom and sides of the pan with parchment paper.

-Step 4.
-Bring the bowl over a water bath or bain-marie and warm the mixture to 104°F (40°C), whisking constantly.
+Step 4: Bring the bowl over a water bath (bain-marie) and warm the mixture to 104°F (40°C), whisking constantly.

-Step 5.
-Remove the bowl from the heat and whisk eggs and sugar with a stand or an electric hand mixer for 10 minutes (longer if an electric mixer is used).
-The mixture will whiten and triple in volume and reach the ribbon stage (photo 2).
+Step 5: Remove the bowl from the heat and whisk the eggs and sugar with a stand mixer or an electric hand mixer for 10 minutes (longer if using an electric mixer).
+The mixture will whiten, triple in volume, and reach the ribbon stage (photo 2).

 Photo 1: Whisked eggs with sugar in a bowl Photo 2: Egg mixture on a whisk